Key Figures & Certifications

 443,449

 1) For reasons of materiality, the table only contains values from the corporate and production sites of KTM AG and PIERER Mobility AG.
+An incorrect value was recorded for electricity consumption for the production sites in Mattighofen and Munderfing in the 2022 reporting year, which was corrected for the 2023 reporting and adjusted retroactively in the representation for 2022.

 2) Values rounded.
 Water consumption relates to the sites in Mattighofen and Munderfing.